inciteful-xyz/inciteful-docs/how-does-it-work.md

 If you choose, you can always sort by the most citations using our [SQL query panel](power-users#sql-query-panel) but we find that PageRank does a great job highlighting the best papers.

 ## Similarity
 The next major problem we try to tackle is similarity.
 The class of algorithms we chose to use here are often called "Link Prediction" algorithms as well.
-They are often used in social networks for "friend recommendation".
+They are often used in social networks for "friend recommendations".

 The general thinking goes like this.
 If you are friends with a lot of my friends maybe we should be friends.
-For papers, if paper `a` cites a lot of the papers which paper `b` cites, maybe they should cite each other.
+For papers, if paper `a` cites a lot of the papers which paper `b` cites, maybe they should be friends ([bibliographic coupleing](https://en.wikipedia.org/wiki/Bibliographic_coupling)).
+Or if paper `a` is cited by a lot by papers which also cite paper `b`, then maybe they should be friends ([co-citation](https://en.wikipedia.org/wiki/Co-citation)).

 There are a few complications:

-* What if paper `a` cites 500 papers and paper `b` cites 3, should they really be friends?
+1) What if paper `a` cites 500 papers and paper `b` cites 3, should they really be friends?
-* What if the papers that they each cite are all cited by 10,000 people?
+2) What if the papers that they each cite are all cited by 10,000 people?
 Is that really a "close" connection?
+3) What if paper `b` has only one citation, should it really be friends with all the other papers that the citing paper references?
+4) What is paper `a` and `b` both have 1000's of citations and share 20?
+Should those be better friends that two papers which have 10 citations but share 5?

 Most similarity algorithms try to compensate for one of these two problems.